megan-drury/The-Academic-Philosophy-Webring/README.md

 Fourth, paste (cmd-V or ctrl-V) this <script> block into your HTML file (e.g., /index.html) wherever you would like the Webring 'widget'/'component' to appear.

-Fifth, remember to change 'YOUR URL HERE' to your website, (e.g. *https:// philosophy-of-cats . phil . org*).
+Fifth, remember to change 'YOUR URL HERE' to your website, (e.g. *https:// philosophy-of-cats . phil . org*) exactly as you entered it into the Philosophy-Webring-Data.json or nothing will happen!

+Sixth, copy and paste the block provided in webring-CSS.css somewhere in your style.css file (or whatever you named your CSS file).

-Sixth, enjoy your new home in the Academic Philosophy Webring! (or mess about with the HTML/CSS/JS until it behaves...)
+Seventh, enjoy your new home in the Academic Philosophy Webring! (or mess about with the HTML/CSS/JS until it behaves...)

 ## 3. A Note on the Code